sonos/keyword-spotting-research-datasets/README.md

 ```
 Coucke et al., 2018, "Efficient keyword spotting using dilated convolutions and gating"
 ```
+Any publication must include a full citation to this paper.

 A different version was used in [Leroy et al., 2018, "Federated learning for keyword spotting"](https://arxiv.org/abs/1810.05512).
 Please mention which version you want access to in your contact email (see below).

 ### Datasets